How is Pennsylvania’s Medicaid Transfer Penalty Calculated in 2025?

 Having an advocate to guide you through the Medicaid application process will save you time and avoid mistakes.
 During an already stressful time, consider hiring an attorney who is an expert in the Medicaid process.
 You can rely on the lawyers at Gerhard & Gerhard, P.C. to be on your side every step of the way.

 Disclaimer: We recommend that you receive ongoing legal advice from an elder law attorney before attempting to navigate the Medicaid application process.
-If you have questions or wish to secure our services, please contact us.
+If have a problem with a Medicaid transfer penalty or wish to schedule a consultation to discuss ways to avoid a Medicaid transfer penalty, please contact us.